 You can check the costs and quantities you can purchase in your zone.

 The council will consider issuing weekly permits to customers who are on a parking waiting list.
 The council will monitor the sale of Resident Visitor Permits to ensure that these are not being used as an alternative to resident permits.

 In certain circumstances the council may consider issuing more permits than you are permitted to purchase.
 If you are a landlord looking to purchase RVPs for the first time, you can also request additional Request additional Resident Visitor Permits.
 This needs to be agreed by Parking Services.

 Resident Visitor Permits are available for residents in zones A, F, G, H, H2, J, K, L, M, N, O and S. Permits are unavailable for the city centre, which is zone E.

-In order to apply for Resident Visitor Permits, we will require:
+In order to apply for Resident Visitor Permits, we will need:

-- you must be a full time resident at a property within a zone
+- to be a full time resident at a property within a zone,

 Not every property which appears to be within a Controlled Parking Zone is eligible for parking permits.
 For example, Multiple Occupancy Developments or properties which have been re-developed do not automatically qualify for Resident Visitor Permits.

 Resident Visitor Permits are also available for property owners and landlords who are required to visit properties to undertaking repairs.